cypherpunk-academy/2064/en/040_2064_Fortunato.md

 It's not just the NSA, it's not just an introverted hacker company that tries to leak into every computer and smartphone in the world, storing and organizing all the data they get.
 No, no, no.
 That's more on the violent side.
-LBI, that's staged world events, assassinations, blown up buildings, invented rebel groups, invented wars, invented revolutions.
+The LBI are staging world events; carry out assassinations, blow up buildings, invent rebel groups, invent wars, invent revolutions.
 You would be surprised, if you would see what the LBI did the last 25 years.
 If you make this public, many people will die!
 Think!
 What would happen if you uncover Khandahar now!
 It just went wrong because of you.
+The Five Star you shot down, was on it's way to stop 23 Russian drones from bombing the Middle East Conference.
+And it didn't come.
+So the drones bombed everything.
 Seven presidents dead.
 If it turns out that it was staged, then there will be war.
 A war with many dead.
 And that was you then.
 That's not very humanistic, is it?
-You're not working with the NSA, but killing people, that's okay, or what?"
+You're not working with the NSA, but you are killing people.
+Is that really okay?"

 Sigur: "Now you're getting scared, aren't you?
 Transparency is the real danger, isn't it?